FOR IMMEDIATE RELEASE

 Offering better views, a better vibe and a better passholder experience, Homewood’s Ultimate Pass gives skiers and riders access to the mountain all season long with no blackouts or restrictions.
 New for 2019-20, the Ultimate Pass also includes complimentary ski days at over 20 partner resorts across the country, over 10 of which are new additions this season.
 Individual and Family Season Passes are available for purchase.

 Learn more, purchase a season pass or plan a winter trip to Homewood Mountain Resort at www.skihomewood.com.

 About Homewood Mountain Resort

-Located on the West Shore of Lake Tahoe, Homewood Mountain Resort has been offering families a boutique winter experience since 1961.
-Summer operations include hiking, mountain biking, mountain-top Farm-to-Peak dinners, special events and more.
-The Resort’s recent partnership with the Homewood High & Dry Marina further cements its commitment to becoming a year-round destination offering amazing views, exceptional guest service, and recreational opportunities that span from Ellis Peak to the shore of Lake Tahoe.
+Located on the West Shore of Lake Tahoe, Homewood Mountain Resort has offered families a boutique winter experience and exceptional guest service since 1961.
+Spectacular views of Lake Tahoe from every trail, snowcat accessed terrain and some of the best tree skiing in the area make Homewood a gem of California skiing.
+Summer operations include hiking and mountain biking, special events and more.
+The resort’s partnership with the Homewood High & Dry Marina has made it a true year-round destination offering recreational opportunities that span from Ellis Peak to the shore of Lake Tahoe.
 Learn more at www.skihomewood.com.

 Homewood Mountain Resort, West Shore Café & Homewood High & Dry Marina